tauseedzaman/hospitalMS/README.md

 ## Installation

-Follow these instructions to set up and run the project locally on your machine.
+Follow these instructions to set up and run the project locally on your Machine.

 ### Prerequisites